-Most of the background information for this CRP was provided by the RAB; Memphis/Shelby County Health Department; Memphis Light, Gas, and Water Division; Memphis Area Chamber of Commerce; City of Memphis Chief Administrative Office; Memphis Office of Planning and Development; and newspaper articles from the Commercial Appeal and the Tri-State Defender.
+Most of the background information for this CRP was provided by the RAB; Memphis/Shelby County Health Department; Memphis Light, Gas, and Water Division (MLGWD); Memphis Area Chamber of Commerce; City of Memphis Chief Administrative Office; Memphis Office of Planning and Development; and newspaper articles from the Commercial Appeal and the Tri-State Defender.

-The initial insights for developing a community relations program for the Depot were the result of community interviews conducted by the Depot in May 1993 with local residents and representatives of citizen and environmental groups who expressed interest in the facility, input from the RAB and comments during public comment periods.
-Additional suggestions and modifications were received during both the focus group study conducted in November 1997 and the community-based telephone survey conducted in February 1998.
+The initial insights for developing a community relations program for the Depot resulted from community interviews conducted by the Depot in May 1993, in which local residents and representatives of citizen and environmental groups expressed interest in the facility, as well as input from the RAB and comments during public comment periods.
+Additional suggestions and modifications were received during both a focus group study conducted in November 1997 and the community-based telephone survey conducted in February 1998.